Jacorb90/Prestige-Tree/docs/milestones.md

            the value being toggled is stored in, and the second is the internal name of the variable to toggle.
            (e.g. [["b", "auto"], ["g", "auto"])

+           **Tip:** Toggles are not de-set if the milestone becomes locked!
+In this case, you should also check if the player has the milestone.

 - layer: **Assigned automagically**.
 It's the same value as the name of this layer, so you can do player[this.layer].points or similar

 - id: **Assigned automagically**.
 It's the id for this milestone.